Nevada State Route 579

-State Route 579 (SR 579) is a state highway in Clark County, Nevada.
-It follows a portion of Bonanza Road near the downtown area of Las Vegas.
-The route encompasses a small portion of former State Route 5 and the entirety of former State Route 5A, and also carried U.S. Route 95 (US 95) before it was relocated to its present freeway alignment.
+State Route 579 is a state highway in Clark County, Nevada.
+It follows a portion of Bonanza Road near Downtown Las Vegas.
+The route encompasses a small portion of former State Route 5 and the entirety of former State Route 5A, and also carried U.S. 95 before it was relocated to its present freeway alignment.

 Route description

 State Route 579 begins at the junction of Bonanza Road and Rancho Drive (SR 599, US 95 Business).
 From there, the highway heads east along Bonanza Road, traveling past various business including the offices of the Las Vegas Review-Journal newspaper.
-SR 579 passes underneath Interstate 15, U.S. Route 93 and the Union Pacific Railroad tracks (at the Clark Avenue Railroad Underpass) as it parallels Interstate 515, U.S. Route 93 and U.S. Route 95.
+SR 579 passes underneath Interstate 15, U.S. Route 93 and the Union Pacific Railroad tracks (at the Clark Avenue Railroad Underpass) as it parallels Interstate 11, U.S. Route 93 and U.S. Route 95.
 The road then curves slightly southeast, aligning with the downtown street grid as it intersects Main Street.
 Bonanza Road then passes by various City of Las Vegas buildings, including the municipal pool and Las Vegas Fire & Rescue headquarters.
 State Route 579 ends at the intersection of Bonanza Road and Las Vegas Boulevard (former SR 604).